HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 ##### Yes, Build Errors Are Expected

 ###### Syntax Errors
+First thing: You *MUST* build the project to generate the PSI sources.
+Until you do, you will have missing classes in many places that will magically disappear when you build (or when the ant `common.generateTemplatedFiles` target executes).

+*NOTE: The following procedure was required for the 0.x.x versions of the plugin.
+As of version 1.0.0 of the plugin, there are no longer separate directories per version.*

-OK.
-If you haven't changed anything, this most likely isn't an issue of code.
+After that, if you haven't changed anything, this most likely isn't an issue of code.
 It's an issue of updating your project structure.
 Since all of the versions of the plugin build from a single source base, the project must be set up correctly.
 We decided to make the default settings be correct for IDEA v2016.x.
 However, to build other versions, you can either use the ant builds (see
 ![Ant Builds][Ant Builds] above), or you can change the project structure to match the environment you're trying to build.

-*Note: This same concept applies for current versions.*

 So, for 13.1.6, open "File->Project Structure->Module->intellij-haxe->Sources(tab)," and change this:
 ![Project Structure for IDEA 14](./doc/Idea_Project_Structure_for_v14.png)